Plugable UD-3900 Dual Display Universal Docking Station

 The dock will wake along with your PC from suspend and hibernation modes.

 The heart of the docking station is its DisplayLink DL-3900 chipset, which manages dual graphics and audio output and Gigabit Ethernet functions.
 The integration of these functions on a single chipset means fewer internal components need to be bolted together, leading to increased compatibility and reliability overall.
-Drivers are installed automatically from Windows Update if an Internet connection is present when the docking station is first connected (a drivers CD also comes in the box).
+Drivers are installed automatically from Windows Update if an Internet connection is present when the docking station is first connected.

 You can extend or mirror your primary Windows desktop to a monitor connected to the UD-3900.
 With DisplayLink technology, graphics processing still is handled by connected computer’s central processor and graphics processor.
 The DisplayLink drivers on that PC compress and transmit pixels to the DL-3900 chipset, which decodes the data and displays it.